freenas/freenas-docs/userguide/jails.rst

 interfaces, addresses, and netmask in the format :literal:`interface|ipaddress/netmask`.

-Click :guilabel:`Next` to view a summary screen of the chosen jail options.
-Click :guilabel:`Submit` to create the new jail.
+Click :guilabel:`NEXT` to view a summary screen of the chosen jail options.
+Click :guilabel:`SUBMIT` to create the new jail.
 After a few moments, the new jail is added to the primary jails list.

 .. tip:: Versions of FreeBSD are downloaded the first time they are